Mirror a Yum Repository on Oracle Linux

 • Catering for a snapshot style update strategy where performing testing against a controlled software distribution environment

-This tutorial shows how to mirror a yum repository for local, offline, or distributed systems access.
+This tutorial shows how to mirror a yum repository to access to local, offline, or distributed systems.

 Objectives